-If there's one decorating tip interior designer Emily Henderson has learned throughout her successful career, it's don't take it too seriously.
+If there's one decorating tip that interior designer Emily Henderson has learned throughout her successful career, it's don't take it too seriously.
 You really get a sense of that mentality in her Second Life podcast interview.
-"Have fun with it," she tells me.
+"Have fun with it," says Henderson.
 "Every space should be inviting, comfortable, and filled with items and products that you love.
 As you decorate, don't forget to bring your personality into the space.
-The pieces you never planned for or don't necessarily fit into your theme are usually the ones that level up a room."
+The pieces you never planned for—or don't necessarily fit into your theme—are usually the ones that level up a room."

 Get to Know the Room First